-1. How does the BEA, adapted to capacity constraints, compare in runtime to the state-of-the-art exact MILP approach of solving capacitated instances of the CPP when an exogenous priority queue is set in place?

-- 2. How do the BHA and ILS compare to the MILP and BEA approaches on instances with capacity constraints and a priority queue in terms of runtime and achieved revenue? - 3.
+- 1. How does the BEA, adapted to capacity constraints, compare in terms of the CPP instances we are able to solve to the state-of-the-art exact MILP approach when an exogenous priority queue is set in place? - 2.
+How do the BHA and ILS compare to the MILP and BEA approaches on instances with capacity constraints and a priority queue? - 3.
 What are the largest instances we can solve within 72 hours using the BHA with capacity constraints? - 4.
 How do the BHA and ILS compare to the state-of-the-art exact B&BD and BEA approaches on pricing instances without capacity constraints? - 5.
 How does the number of alternatives impact the optimality gap for the BHA? - 6.
 What are the largest instances we can solve within 72 hours using the BHA without capacity constraints? - 7.
 To what extent are we able to speed up the B&BD method using the solution from the BHA for guidance, together with the derived valid inequalities? - 8.
-How do the proposed solution methods compare to the LAG and CoBiT algorithms?
+How do the proposed general solution methods compare to the mixed-logit specific LAG and CoBiT algorithms?